mrpg/valency/README.md

 While _&cond_ is non-zero, _func_ is executed.
 Note that _&cond_ **must always** be a reference.

+> for\_each list keyname valname func

+Iterate over _list_, current key will be written to a variable with the name _keyname_ and current value will be written to a variable with the name _valname_. _func_ is executed (in the current namespace).
+_keyname_ and _valname_ must be strings.

 > if cond func [else]

 If _cond_ is non-zero, _func_ is executed.
 If _else_ is given and _cond_ is equal to